The answer is around 1500 pixels longest edge. Read on if you want to find out why.

 Pixel (Picture Element) is the smallest addressable element unit on a screen.
 Never use the word ‘dot’ when referring to a screen.

 It’s difficult not to say the word ‘pixel’ when referring to a printer.
-Just be aware with let’s say 300 PPI you are asking the printer to represent 300 pixels in one inch.
+Just be aware with let’s say with 300 PPI you are asking the printer to represent 300 pixels in one inch.

 How the printer represents the pixel on to a surface is a very technical subject.
 I’ve seen a book recently called the ‘Fundamentals of Inkjet Printing’ which has a whopping 474 pages.